Baby Shower Questions Answered

 • Make sure invitations are sent out 6-8 weeks in advance.

 • Don’t force the parents to have the shower too late in their pregnancy.
-The third trimester can be exhausting and we want the parents to have enough time to get everything unpacked and their home ready before their baby arrives.
+The third trimester can be exhausting and it is important the parents to have enough time to get everything unpacked and their home ready before their baby arrives.

 • It’s okay to set boundaries on the number of guests or overall cost or to suggest food, drink, or decor options that may save money.